BurhanH/burhanh.github.io/about.md

 permalink: /about/
 ---

 Hello!
 My name is Baur Urazalinov.
-Here is my personal blog where I posting my articles and projects.
+Here is my personal blog where I posting articles and projects.